Computing the one-parameter Nielsen number for homotopies on the n-torus: Proof of the main result

-From Proposition \ref{prop-3} each 1-cycle $u_1^{-1} \otimes A_{j}^{1} $ is non trivial, and therefore represents a nonzero C-component.
-Also, from Proposition \ref{prop-G} each nonzero C-component in $R(F)$ is represented by a unique isolated circle.
-Thus, two different elements $u^{-1} \otimes A_{j}^{1} $ and $u^{-1} \otimes A_{k}^{1} $ in $R(F)$ belong to different semiconjugacy classes.
-Therefore, the one-parameter Nielsen number of $F$ will be
+From Proposition \ref{prop-3} each 1-cycle $u_1^{-1} \otimes A_{j} $ is non trivial and thus represents a nonzero C-component.
+Furthermore, by definition gives in \cite[Page 434]{G-N-94} each circle in $Fix(F)$ contributes to only one element in $R(F).$ Thus, each semiconjugacy class contains only one cycle $u_1^{-1} \otimes A_{j} $ in $R(F),$ and therefore the one-parameter Nielsen number of $F$ is;